Dennis Norfleet: University of Michigan

-Dennis was kicked off the team prior to the 2015 season and transferred to Division II Tuskegee.
+Norfleet was kicked off the team prior to the 2015 season and transferred to Division II Tuskegee.

 2012 season

 As a true freshman, Norfleet became Michigan's kickoff return specialist.
 In his first game for Michigan, Norfleet led the Wolverines with 177 all-purpose yards, including a 33-yard kickoff return, against Alabama.
 After the loss to Alabama, Michael Rothstein of ESPN.com wrote: "About the only positive for Michigan in the first half was the play of freshman kick returner Dennis Norfleet, who showed good instincts and speed."

 On November 10, 2012, Norfleet passed Steve Breaston to move into second place in Michigan's record book in both number of kickoff returns in a season and kickoff return yards in a season.
 He trails only Darryl Stonum in Michigan's record book; Stonum returned 39 kickoffs for 1,001 yards for the 2009 team.
 Through the first 11 games of the 2012 season, Norfleet had returned 33 kickoffs for 768 yards, an average of 23.5 yards per return.

 Norfleet also returned two punts for 53 yards, including a 42-yard return against Illinois, for an average of 26.5 yards per return.
 His 43-yard punt return against Illinois nearly resulted in a touchdown, but Norfleet ran into the punter and fell before scoring.
-He has seen little action as a running back as a freshman.
+He saw little action as a running back during his time as a freshman.
 In his first carry as a running back, Norfleet ran for 14 yards against UMass on September 15, 2012.

 Professional career

 In the spring of 2016, Norfleet participated in Michigan's Pro Day.

-Norfleet signed with the CFL's Saskatchewan Roughriders on April 26, 2017 and was released shortly thereafter on May 1, 2017.
+Norfleet signed with the Saskatchewan Roughriders of the Canadian Football League (CFL) on April 26, 2017 and was released shortly thereafter on May 1, 2017.